 If you notice that they are pushing you away, then stay away.
 Do not be angry or even ask the reason why.
-It is a good sign that they realized their defenses are broken and they are trying to rebuild it.
+It is a good sign that they realized their defenses are broken, and they are trying to rebuild them.

 Give it a couple of weeks before you create a fated encounter.
 From there, good luck.